cms-fastsim/HadShowerTuning_Old/INSTALL.md

 **Note**: things will also work with many other Geant4 versions, but you'll have to edit the installGeant4.sh file to account for the different version number in paths.

+**Troubleshooting**: Installation on lxplus can be problematic.

+   * **segmentation violation during compilation**
+      * in installGeant4.sh verify that the options of cmake make sense. i.e. check that the paths actually exist.
+In case corrections are required, remove all geant4* directories and run installGeant4.sh again
+      * if segmentation violations perist, probably there is still something wrong with the cmake arguments.
+You could try compiling anyways as follows: Go into the directory geant4.10.02.p01-install and resume compilation (make -j 8).
+Repeat this after every other segmentation violation, until compilation is done.
+Finally install (make install)
+   * **compilation complaints about truncated files**
+      * find the truncated file, remove it, resume compilation (cd geant4.10.02.p01-install;make -j 8) and install (make install)

 ## Setup the HadShowerTuning package

    * make sure the CMSSW environment is properly setup